kevanpng/kubernetes-installation/README.md

 - Check ingress routing and asserts the responses
 - Installs python dependencies, including Locust, the load testing tool
 - Runs Locust and load tests the ingress controller
-- Use a python script to query the prometheus server using PromQL and outputs a CSV for memory, CPI usage and requests per second.
+- Use a python script to query the prometheus server using PromQL and outputs a CSV for memory, CPU usage and requests per second.

 After the script is run, look at `query_cpu.csv`, `query_mem.csv`, and `query_reqs.csv` for the PromQL query results.

 # Possible improvements
 - use Helm